-- 1. Personal e-mail is not allowed!
-If e-mail is used as part of a class, the following rules will apply as well as any other rules given you by the teacher. - 2.
-You are responsible for any electronic mail sent by you or sent under your user id.
-You are also responsible for protecting the privacy of other computer users. - 3.
-Forgery (or attempted forgery) of electronic mail messages is prohibited. - 4.
-Attempts to read, delete, copy, or modify electronic mail of other users are prohibited. - 5.
-Attempts to send harassing, obscene and/or other threatening messages to another user at this school or anyone else on any other network are prohibited.
+- 1. If e-mail is used as part of a class, the following rules will apply as well as any other rules given you by the teacher. - You are responsible for any electronic mail sent by you or sent under your user id.
+You are also responsible for protecting the privacy of other computer users. - Forgery (or attempted forgery) of electronic mail messages is prohibited. - Attempts to read, delete, copy, or modify electronic mail of other users are prohibited. - Attempts to send harassing, obscene and/or other threatening messages to another user at this school or anyone else on any other network are prohibited.
 Disciplinary action will result whether or not the attempt was successful. - 6.
 Attempts at sending unsolicited junk mail, commercial (for-profit) messages, or chain letters are prohibited.